 Harassment, public humiliation and 7 years of prison: The price Khadija Ismayilova paid for exposing her government's most peculiar business practices.

 Investigative journalist Khadija Ismayilova has become the most recognisable face of the acute repression of journalistic freedom in Azerbaijan.
-Subjected to years of harassment and state media orchestrated humiliation, she was recently sentenced to 7.5 years in prison in what many deem to be politically motivated charges.
+Subjected to years of harassment and state media orchestrated humiliation, she was sentenced in September 2015 to 7.5 years in prison in what many deem to be politically motivated charges.

 Ismayilova started her career as an interpreter at a Baku newspaper before becoming a reporter.
 As she told the International Women's Media Federation – which granted her their 2012 Courage in Journalism award - she had been content to be an everyday journalist until 2005 when the murder of the eminent investigative reporter Elmar Huseynov, shocked her into action.
 "The first thing I thought when I heard that he was killed was 'it's my responsibility too.
 It's my fault as well, because he was doing it alone'…We all were doing this easy journalism and he was doing the uncovering…alone."
 From that moment on, Ismayilova took up investigative journalism with a fearlessness that earned her harassment, a vicious campaign of humiliation in the media, and, finally, in December 2014, a prison cell.